-The biblical phrase, “beat your swords into plowshares and your spears into pruning hooks” comes from the Old Testament prophets Isaiah (2:4) and Micah (4:3).
-It refers to a time when the justice of God will reign, when his rule of love is willingly accepted and all is blessed in the acceptance of his truth and grace.
+The biblical phrase, “beat your swords into plowshares and your spears into pruning hooks” comes from the Old Testament prophets Isaiah and Micah.
+It refers to a time when God’s justice will reign, when his rule of love is willingly accepted and all is blessed in the acceptance of his truth and grace.
 When we’re purified of our selfish, self-centered ways.
 When we see him as he is.

 The phrase is often employed for peacemaking purposes or to comfort us while, in this strife-ridden world, we long for the just reign of the Prince of Peace.

-I’ve never forgotten, however, an Advent homily which developed the phrase with an application much closer to home.
+I’ve never forgotten, however, a homily which developed the phrase with an application much closer to home.

 We so often use our tongues as swords: weapons that wound, striking and slashing.
 Whether these jabs are thrust unthinkingly, in self-defense, or in jealousy or spite, the damage remains.
-It divides families, friends, neighbors and colleagues in ways that cause lasting harm.
+They divide families, friends, neighbors and colleagues in ways that cause lasting harm.

 Pruning hooks, the pastor continued, are also blades.
 But they are tucked inward; they are used for gathering.